-Google Chrome, Mozilla Firefox, Opera - all the major browsers are enforcing more and more strict security policy to protect the internet users.
-Since January 2017, Google Chrome is flagging 'Not secure' the websites that has a password or credit card input field but don't have HTTPS.
-From October 2017, Google Chrome started to display 'Not secure' text on all HTTP page that accepts any user inputs.
-Since July 2018, Google Chrome flags all the websites as 'Not secure' that don't have SSL certificate installed, even if that doesn't accept user input.
-Starting from October 2018 Google Chrome will flag the 'Not secure' text in red when a user starts typing in an input field.
+Google Chrome, Mozilla Firefox, Opera – all the major browsers are enforcing more strict security policies to protect internet users.
+Since January 2017, Google Chrome is flagging ‘Not secure’ websites with a password or credit card input field but don’t have HTTPS.
+From October 2017, Google Chrome started to display ‘Not secure’ text on all HTTP pages that accept any user inputs.
+Since July 2018, Google Chrome flags all the websites as ‘Not secure’ that don’t have an SSL certificate installed, even if that doesn’t accept user input.
+Starting from October 2018, Google Chrome will flag the ‘Not secure’ text in red when a user starts typing in an input field.

-Firefox displays lock icon with red strike-through on login form that depends on the non-https protocol.
-Firefox shows this warning message if a user clicks on the login form: "This connection is not secure.
-Logins entered here could be compromised."
+Firefox displays a lock icon with a red strike-through on the login form that depends on the non-https protocol.
+Firefox shows this warning message if a user clicks on the login form: “This connection is not secure.
+Logins entered here could be compromised.”

-Opera displays 'Login not secure' when a user clicks on username/password field of a web page which is not secured with HTTPS.
+Opera displays ‘Login not secure’ when a user clicks on a web page’s username/password field, which is not secured with HTTPS.

-However, purchasing an SSL certificate may cost you more or less $47 per certificate per year, which is a massive burden for small businesses and personal bloggers especially who has multiple websites.
+However, purchasing an SSL certificate may cost you more or less $47 per certificate per year, which is a massive burden for small businesses and personal bloggers, especially with multiple websites.

 On the other hand, most of the available Let’s Encrypt clients developed for developers.

-Anindya Sundar Mandal, the lead developer of FreeSSL.tech, realized the necessity of a Let's Encrypt client/app which is friendly even for less tech-savvy users.
+Anindya Sundar Mandal, the lead developer of FreeSSL.tech, realized the necessity of a Let’s Encrypt client/app, friendly even for less tech-savvy users.

 cPanel has a solution ‘AutoSSL’.
 But all cPanel users don’t have ‘AutoSSL.’
 Availability of ‘AutoSSL’ depends on the web hosting provider’s business policy.
 WHM has an option to enable or disable ‘AutoSSL’ for a specific user or package.